 An actinide dependent shadow biosphere of archaea and viroids is described in type 2 diabetes mellitus, coronary artery disease- acute coronary syndrome and acute cerebrovascular thrombosis contributing to their pathogenesis.
-The archaea secreted digoxin serves as a messenger regulating metabolic and endocrine systems.
+The archaea secreted digoxin and archaeal viroids serves as a messenger regulating metabolic and endocrine systems.